PixelightFlower/crucible-setting/Setting_Bible/Entity_Realm.md

   <li>Paralysis, restless torpor</li>
   <li>Perceptual disturbance and manipulation</li>
 </ul>
 <p>The Colour Violet and The Flower Fields are associated with Memory and Comfort.
 This often includes nostalgia as well as trauma, those parts of one's mind that form a person day by day.
 The Flower Fields is assumed to be the massive fungal hivemind that fills Maze.
-The Flower Fields seeks to bring comfort to all that come Maze, a comfort that draws people into an endless hallucinatory torpor.</p>
+The Flower Fields seeks to bring comfort to all that come to Maze, a comfort that draws people into an endless hallucinatory torpor.</p>
 </p>

 <h3>The Iron Gate</h3>